ManishKumarYadavalli/ERP-System/README.md

 npm start
 ```

-5. And it will direct to the browser to access the Simplified ERP System.
+5. And it will direct to the browser to access the Simplified ERP System application.

 ## Screenshots :camera_flash: